 This brings up a valuable conversation about vaccinating (especially the MMR or measles, mumps, rubella vaccine).
 Many parents will skip vaccinating for personal reasons, but this may be a risky choice.
 Measles can be dangerous for all humans, though more so for young children and infants.
 We recommend the first MMR for children ages 12-15 months and the second for children 4-6 years old, before kindergarten.

 If you are traveling to a place where measles is still common, your pediatric healthcare professional may choose to vaccinate as young as 6 months.
-Any child younger than 6 months likely still have some of their mother’s passive immunity and the vaccine will not be effective.
+Any child younger than 6 months likely still has some of their mother’s passive immunity and the vaccine will not be effective.
 Children who receive the MMR vaccine at 6 months should have two more rounds at the recommended ages, at no added risk.

 Symptoms of Measles